lextm/blog/_posts/2017/2017-9-8-status-of-iis-out-of-band-modules.md

 ---
+description: This post is about the status of IIS out-of-band modules, such as ARR, URL Rewrite, HttpPlatformHandler, IIS CORS, and ASP.NET Core.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /status-of-iis-out-of-band-modules-80a3af57c489
+tags: asp.net iis windows
 title: Status of IIS Out-Of-Band Modules
-description: This post is about the status of IIS out-of-band modules, such as ARR, URL Rewrite, HttpPlatformHandler, IIS CORS, and ASP.NET Core.
-tags: IIS
-permalink: /status-of-iis-out-of-band-modules-80a3af57c489
-excerpt_separator: <!--more-->
 ---
 When Microsoft designed and shipped IIS 7, they decided to provide a few more extensions to IIS users for free.
 And those were called out-of-band modules.
 <!--more-->